 This webinar was held on Wednesday, April 16, 2014

-View video and slides from this session (APTA members only)
+View slides from this session (APTA members only)

 Part one of this two-part webinar focuses on the FMLA.
 Ms. Ruth Bellm, Human Resources Manager/Equal Employment Officer, Springfield Mass Transit District, will help audience members better know, understand, and interpret the FMLA.
 Ms. Bellm will help managers and supervisors know what you can and cannot do, what you can and cannot ask, and how to manage attendance.
 This webinar will provide you with the necessary tools to manage FMLA use.
 Ms. Bellm will be joined in conversation by transit industry HR experts well familiar with the FMLA.